willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 10    OOM | large | xul.dll | do_main                                         393    1.15%
 ====  ======================================================================  =====  ==========

-Not particularly helpful.
+These signatures are not particularly helpful--there's nothing we can do with them.

 **How do we tie code file and code id to debug file and debug id?**

 With our current system, the stackwalker has no way to figure out the debug file and debug id using the code file and code id.
-We need to maintain a map of ``code file / code id`` -> ``debug file / debug id`` somewhere.
+We need to map ``code file / code id`` -> ``debug file / debug id`` somewhere.

 Symbols files for Windows modules have this header::